pagliares/jdbc-hands-on/README.md

    - The first option creates a scrollable ResultSet.
    - The second option is RDBMS specific.
 In case of MySQL it returns a forward only ResultSet.

+10 - LimitedRowsResultSetBadSolution
+   - This example project illustrates one way to limit the number or results (rows) in a resultset: method setMaxRows(int rows)
+   - The example use a JDBC API approach and has some drawbacks (Next example will illustrate a better solution based on SQL only).
+   - This solution has a poor performance, since the query returns all rows that are then filter it, discading additional rows.